 3PLs have inbound and outbound logistics expertise that your business can — and should — leverage.
 They also have the infrastructure needed to ship larger order volumes, making them invaluable as your business scales or needs to ramp up quickly and deliver orders accurately.

-Also called in-house fulfillment and self-fulfillment, merchant fulfillment refers to an ecommerce seller completing the entire order fulfillment process without the help of a third party.
+Also called in-house fulfilment and self-fulfillment, merchant fulfilment refers to an ecommerce seller completing the entire order fulfilment process without the help of a third party.

-Many online brands choose to fulfill orders in-house when first starting out.
+Many online brands choose to fulfil orders in-house when first starting out.
 This often means storing inventory and packing orders from home.

-Merchant fulfillment offers more control over your retail supply chain than outsourcing the same processes, but it can also be costly and hard to scale as your business grows.
+Merchant fulfilment offers more control over your retail supply chain than outsourcing the same processes, but it can also be costly and hard to scale as your business grows.

 “ShipBob can process things more quickly than we could in-house and at scale.
 These time savings translate into cost savings as well.”

 Sarah Chalos, Co-Founder and President, I Heart Keenwah